-There must be enough slack in the speed bar to ensure the front risers are not pulled down in normal trim speed flight, but not so long that it is impossible to use the full speed range of the glider.
-Fully extending the lower loop will accelerate the wing to approximately half its accelerated speed range.
-For full speed, hook your heels on to the upper bar and smoothly extend your legs, maximum speed is when the pulleys on the risers touch.
+There must be enough slack in the speed system to ensure the A risers are not inadvertently pulled during normal trim speed flight, but not so long that it is impossible to use the full speed range of the glider.
+Fully extending the lower loop of the speed bar will accelerate the wing to approximately half its accelerated speed range.
+For full speed, hook your heels on to the upper bar and smoothly extend your legs, maximum speed is when the pulleys on the risers overlap.
 Once set up, test the full range of the accelerator in calm flying conditions and ensure that both risers are pulled evenly during operation.
 Fine-tuning can be completed when you are back on the ground.

-Harness
+Harness 🧭

 It is important to set up your harness correctly before flying the wing.
 Make sure to spend time adjusting your harness's different settings until you are completely comfortable.
-We recommend that the chest strap is set between 44cm and 48cm (between the centre of the hang points).
-XS/S sizes are certified with a chest strap set to around 42cm, the MS/ML between 44-46cm, and the L/XL between 46-48cm.
+We recommend a chest strap setting between 44cm and 48cm (measured between the centre of the hang points).

+The wing has been certified with a standard seated harness, XS/S sizes are certified with a chest strap set to 42cm, the MS/ML between 44-46cm, and the L/XL between 46-48cm.
+Do not fly with a chest strap setting too tight (below 42cm) or too wide (above 48cm) as this will affect the behaviour and feedback of the wing.